-A 4.0 percent state tax is imposed on retail sales, proceeds from leases and rentals, and proceeds from transient accommodations.
+A 4.0 percent state tax and 1.0 percent local tax is imposed on retail sales, proceeds from leases and rentals, and proceeds from transient accommodations.
 Among the exempt items are gas, electricity, home heating fuel, water, alcoholic beverages sold by the state, certain medical supplies and charitable purchases.